 This program targets specific problems and projects which the state has designated as priorities (see SPP section for a list of the priorities) in a distressed area.
-The tax benefit to a business firm contributing to an approved SPP application would be eligible for up to a 75 percent tax credit.
+The tax benefit to a business firm contributing to an approved SPP application is a 75 percent tax credit.